Turner, Montana

-Turner is a Census-designated place village in Blaine County, Montana, United States.
-Turner is located on Montana State Highway 241, 41.5 mi east-northeast of Chinook.
-It is 12 miles south of the Canadian border.
-Its population was 61 as of the 2010 census.
+Turner is a census-designated place in Blaine County, Montana, United States.
+The population was 90 at the 2020 census, up from 61 in the 2010 census.
+The town is 10 mi south of the Turner–Climax Border Crossing into Canada.
+The area is nicknamed the "Big Flat".

-Turner has the post office serving ZIP code 59542, and other businesses and services.
-Its name is the reference name for the US-Canada border crossing 12 miles to its north.
+Turner has the post office serving ZIP code 59542, as well as other businesses and services.
+It is located on Montana State Highway 241, 41.5 mi east-northeast of Chinook.

 History

 In 1912, Henry Turner built a store and opened a post office.
 In 1928 the town moved about two miles to the location of the Great Northern Railway's new line between Saco and Hogeland.

+The Anna Scherlie Homestead Shack is near town.
+Scherlie arrived in 1913 and was one of many women homesteaders.
+The home has been maintained exactly as she left it.

 Climate

 According to the Köppen Climate Classification system, Turner has a semi-arid climate, abbreviated "BSk" on climate maps.